-- .50 Options (i) to (iii) are essentially arbitrary rules, while option (iv) would allow entities to make their own distinction.
-While options (i) to (iii) each have their detractors, option (iv) is the most problematic, as it would not result in consistency between companies, which is one of the underlying objectives of headline earnings.
-This circular follows option (iii), which was considered to be the most objective and robust approach for achieving the purpose of headline earnings, and is also consistent with the approach adopted in Circular 7/2002.6 - .51 The decision was thus taken that the gains or losses recognised should be dealt with in accordance with the accounting treatment in the financial statements.
-If the adjustment or gain or loss is initially included in profit or loss, it should be included in headline earnings and vice versa. - .52 The majority of respondents to the exposure draft agreed that option (iii) was the best way to address IAS 39 in headline earnings.
+- .53 The decision was thus taken that the gains or losses recognised should be dealt with in accordance with the accounting treatment in the financial statements.
+If the adjustment or gain or loss is initially included in profit or loss, it should be included in headline earnings and vice versa. - .54 The majority of respondents to the exposure draft agreed that option (iii) was the best way to address IAS 39 in headline earnings.